venkatavellanki/wireless-hospital-network/README.md

 ---

+---

 ## 📄 Disclaimer

-This project was created as part of my academic coursework at **SRM Institute of Science and Technology**.
+This project was created as part of a **Computer Communication (CC)** mini project in Semester 4.
+It is a conceptual design for a wireless hospital network architecture.

-It is intended **strictly for educational, academic, and personal learning purposes**.
-The design, code, and documentation may reference real-world tools or scenarios but are not production-grade implementations.
+It is intended solely for **academic and research purposes** and is based on theoretical models and assumptions.

-> ⚠️ **This project is not licensed for commercial use.**
-> No part of it may be reused in any commercial or real-world setting without proper review, validation, and permissions.
+> ⚠️ This is **not suitable for real-world hospital deployment** without formal review, security validation, and professional implementation.

-All trademarks, tools, and libraries mentioned or used are the property of their respective owners.

 © 2023 **Venkat Aditya Vellanki**.
 All rights reserved.